The Wider Social Context

 The Appeal of the Drug Test

-Legal and illegal drugs can for a small proportion of people result in major health and social problems – in extreme cases with devastating and fatal consequences.
-It is understandable that a concern to prevent such tragedies has resulted in a growing interest in drug testing.
+Legal and illegal drugs can for a small proportion of people result in serious health and social problems – in rare cases with devastating and fatal consequences.
+It is understandable that a concern to prevent such tragedies creates an interest in a possible role for drug testing.
 The technology appears to offer some tempting evidence and insight.
-Numerous companies sell a wide range of equipment to test saliva, hair, perspiration, blood and urine for a variety of drugs.
-Drug testing has long history of use with the substitute prescribing initially to ensure that people issued with a clean legal supply have actually used illicit drugs and some regimes using on-going drug tests for confirmation and confrontation within the ‘treatment’ process.
+There are a growing number of companies selling a wide range of equipment to test saliva, hair, perspiration, blood and urine for a variety of drugs.
+It’s a burgeoning industry with strong connections with law enforcement, often managed by ex-police officers.

 What Does a Positive Drug Test Actually Tell Us?